 Students who test positive or are suspected of having COVID-19 will be sent home.
+Roommates of students who test positive or are suspected of having COVID-19 or were exposed or in close proximity without PPE will also be sent home until test results confirm they are not positive.
 Residential students who are not able to travel home (i.e., international students or those who do not feel safe returning home), will be placed in one of the designated isolation or quarantine rooms.